 In the interest of retaining those ultraportable dimensions, the Blade Stealth is only equipped with an integrated graphics card.
 While you'll be able to play less-demanding titles like Dirt 3, games like Witcher 3, Rise of the Tomb Raider or Grand Theft Auto V are pretty much out of the question.

-However, you can transform the Stealth into a full-fledged gaming system if you invest in the $499 Razer Core, the company's graphics amplifier.
+However, you can transform the Stealth into a full-fledged gaming system if you invest in the $499 Razer Core, the company's external GPU.
 All you need is the right desktop graphics card and boom!
 You've got a lean, mean gaming machine that will give a bonafide gaming laptop a run for its money.
 But if you need something with a little more oomph, Razer has just announced its latest eGPU, the Core V2.
 It's the first eGPU to feature a dual Thunderbolt 3 internal controller design.
 That means it has separate lanes to support quickly rendering those gorgeous frame rates for your gane as well as supporting a 4K display.

-Similar to the previous model, the Stealth is designed to appeal to mobile professionals, this is the first Blade laptop to ship in gunmetal-gray aluminum.
+Similar to the previous model, the Stealth is designed to appeal to mobile professionals and will ship in gunmetal-gray aluminum.
 In addition to the new color, the 13-inch Blade Stealth swaps out the glowing snake logo for a more demure black emblem.
 It also swaps out the multicolored Chroma keyboard for office-friendly white backlighting.

 The Blade: For Gamers Who Play on the Go

 Pros: The crown jewel in Razer's lineup, the Blade offers an alluring mix of power, portability and longevity that makes it perfect for gaming on the go or settling in for a long quest on your couch.
 Weighing just 4.2 pounds, this is one slick beast.